5G row: Air India resumes 6 India-US flights on B777 aircraft after Boeing's clearance | Business

 The US aviation regulator had on January 14 said that ''5G interference with the aircraft's radio altimeter could prevent engine and braking systems from transitioning to landing mode, which could prevent an aircraft from stopping on the runway''.

-Radio altimeter measures the height of the aircraft above the ground, allowing it to do low-visibility landings.
-The frequency band on which the altimeter works is close to that on which the 5G system works.
+Radio altimeter measures height of the aircraft above the ground, allowing it to do low-visibility landings.
+The frequency band on which altimeter works is close to that on which 5G system works.

 FAA stated on Thursday that it has made progress during the last two weeks to safely reduce the risk of delays and cancellations as altimeter manufacturers evaluate data from wireless companies to determine how robust each model is.